A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Introduction

 \section{Introduction}

-Within the framework of Orthogonal Polynomials theory \citep[Chapter 1]{Chi78}, the properties of the so-called classical weight functions are well known.
+Within the framework of the theory of orthogonal polynomials \citep[Chapter 1]{Chi78}, the properties of the so-called classical weight functions are well known.
 These weights are functions $\omega(x)$ that satisfy the Pearson equation

-where $\phi(x)$ and $\varphi(x)$ are polynomials of degrees two and one respectively.
+where $\phi(x)$ and $\varphi(x)$ are polynomials with $\deg(\phi)\le 2$ and $\deg(\varphi)=1$.
 Among other characteristic properties, orthogonal polynomials with respect to classical weights always admit a representation in terms of a Rodrigues formula.
-Indeed, if $\omega(x)$ is a classical weight satisfying \eqref{eq:Pearson}, then the associated orthogonal polynomials sequence $\{P_n\}$ can be expressed (up to a multiplicative constant) as
+Indeed, if $\omega(x)$ is a classical weight satisfying \eqref{eq:Pearson}, then the associated sequence of orthogonal polynomials $\{P_n\}$ can be expressed (up to a multiplicative constant) as

-In general, Rodrigues formulas provide a powerful and efficient method for computing orthogonal polynomials associated with classical weights.
+Rodrigues formulas provide an explicit representation of the corresponding orthogonal polynomials and play a fundamental role in the study of their structural properties.

-In recent years, one of the most active research topics in Orthogonal Polynomials and Special Functions theory has been multiple orthogonality \citep{Ism05, VA20}.
-In this extension of the standard theory, polynomials -- known as Multiple Orthogonal Polynomials -- satisfy orthogo\-nality conditions with respect to more than one measure (see Section~\ref{sec:preliminaries}).
+In recent years, one of the most active research topics in the theory of orthogonal polynomials and special functions has been multiple orthogonality \citep{Ism05, VA20}.
+In this extension of the standard theory, polynomials, known as multiple orthogonal polynomials, satisfy orthogonality conditions with respect to more than one measure (see Section~\ref{sec:preliminaries}).
 Within this framework, $r$ classical weight functions $\omega_j$ are considered in \citep{ABVA03, BCVA05}.
 Moreover, explicit expressions for several families of type II multiple orthogonal polynomials with respect to classical measures are obtained by applying several Rodrigues operators.
 Analogous results for classical discrete measures are presented in \citep{ACVA01}.

-The concept of the Rodrigues formula has also been generalized to the multivariate case using different approaches \citep{AMFPP09,AK26, DX14, Herm1865, Koo75,Sue99}.
+The concept of the Rodrigues formula has also been generalized to the multivariate case using different approaches \citep{AFPP09,AK26, DX14, Herm1865, Koo75,Sue99}.

 One of the most studied and well-known extensions of Jacobi polynomials to the bivariate setting are the families of orthogonal polynomials associated with the weight function

 supported on the triangular domain